Continued fractions of cubic Laurent series: Introduction

+for all integer $p$ and $q$.
+In the last three decades, the hypergeometric method helped to achieve similar results about some other families of algebraic numbers, see for example~\cite{lpv_1999, voutier_2010, wakabayashi_2002}.

-The core idea of the hypergeometric method is to consider Pad\'e approximants of the Taylor series $(1+z)^r\in \QQ[[z]]$ and show that their specialisations at $z = \frac{a}{n}$ provide a family of good rational approximations to $\big(1+\frac{a}{n}\big)^r$.
-For example, those approximants can be described as the convergents of the following continued fraction which was already known by Gauss:
+The core idea of the hypergeometric method is to consider Pad\'e approximants of an algebraic Taylor series $x(z)\in \QQ[[z]]$ and show that their specialisations at $z = \frac{a}{n}$ provide a family of good rational approximations to the algebraic number $x(a/n)$.
+One of the ways to do that for $(1+z)^r$ is to describe those approximants as the convergents of the following continued fraction which was already known by Gauss:

-where its $(2k+1)$'st partial quotient is $\frac{(k-r)z}{2k+1}$ and its $2k$'th partial quotient is $\frac{k(r+k)z}{2k}$.
-To the best of the author's knowledge and to their surprise, it seems that no continued fraction expansions are known for any other algebraic series in $\QQ[[z]]$, since the work of Gauss in 1813.
+Here its $(2k+1)$'st partial quotient is $\frac{(k-r)z}{2k+1}$ and its $2k$'th partial quotient is $\frac{k(r+k)z}{2k}$.
+To the best of the author's knowledge and to their surprise, it seems that no continued fraction expansions are known for any other algebraic series in $\QQ[[z]]$ of degree at least 3, since the work of Gauss in 1813.

 In this paper, instead of $\QQ[[z]]$, we consider the space $\QQ[[t^{-1}]]$ of the Laurent series.
 It admits a very similar theory of continued fractions to that in the classical case of real numbers.
 We make a brief introduction to it in Section~\ref{ssec_1_2} and refer to~\cite{poorten_1998} for more details.